datacarpentry/cloud-genomics/lessons/single-analysis.md

 fastqc <PATH TO FOO.FASTQ> -o <WORKDIR>
 ```

+**Note** - If they are taught (and they probably should be) the output dir should follow the same data organization standards talked about (or that will be discussed) in the data organization module.

 ### FASTQC Results

 Note that the output is in a specific working directory, and is present at both an HTML file and a `*.zip` file